NickIliev/TNSPushTest/README.md

-# Setting Push Notification in your NativeScript applicaiton
+# Push Notification in your NativeScript application

 Requirments:
 - NativeScript 3.x.x and above